prince-amponsah/prince-amponsah/README.md

 - Linux Administration
 - Infrastructure as Code with Terraform
 - Infrastructure Configuration with Ansible
-- Cloud Solutions on AWS
+- Cloud Solutions on AWS, GCP
-- Scripting with Python and Bash
+- Programming/Scripting with Python and Bash
 - Containerization with Docker
 - Orchestration with Kubernetes
--  CI/CD with GitHub Actions/ AWS DevOps
+-  CI/CD with GitHub Actions

 ### - 👯 I’m open to job roles related to Cloud DevOps and SRE.
-- 💬 Ask me about Cloud and DevOps tasks and projects

 ## - 📫 How to reach me: <a href="mailto:princekwes@gmail.com">princekwes@gmail.com</a>
 - 😄 Pronouns: He/Him